limnarch-extra/seadragon/README.md

 # Firedrake

-A compiler for the Dragonfruit programming language written in C. Firedrake compiles to LIMN2k https://github.com/limnarch/.
+Firedrake is a compiler and linker for the Dragonfruit programming language written in C. Firedrake compiles to limn2k bytecode https://github.com/limnarch/.

 ## Usage
 [TODO: Add stuff here]